docker/cli/docs/reference/commandline/docker.md

 ### Environment variables

-The following list of environment variables are supported by the `docker` command
+The following environment variables control the behavior of the `docker` command-line client:
-line:

 | Variable                      | Description                                                                                                                                                                                                                                                       |
 | :---------------------------- |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|